gvwilson/thirdbit/fiction/iffy/index.md

 to undo the damage humanity had done to the Earth.
 Whenever a shaft in a coal mine collapsed people blamed Zillion saboteurs.
-When a mutant fungus turned the contents of a greenhouse into sludge, all its owner had to do was say,
+If a mutant fungus turned the contents of a greenhouse into sludge, all its owner had to do was say,
 "It musta been Zillions!"
 for people to demand that the governors *do* something.
-And when a Zillion trader was brave enough or stupid enough to go more than a block or two from Halley's market by themself and woke up in hospital, everyone just nodded at the Marines' straight-faced apologies for the inexplicable glitch in their drones' recordings that left them unable to identify anyone who might have been involved.
+And when a Zillion trader was brave enough or stupid enough to go more than a block or two from Halley's market by derself and woke up in hospital, everyone just nodded at the Marines' straight-faced apologies for the inexplicable glitch in their recording equipment that left them unable to identify anyone who might have been involved.

 Even as they watched,